 Note the following:

 When other programmers look at my implementation of best practices the only thing that they seem to notice is that they are unfamiliar to them, that they are different.
 Because they do not understand how my code can be so different and still be "correct" they instantly assume that it must be "incorrect", that I am not following "best practices".
-They fail to realise that what I am actually doing is following a set of practices which produce the best results.
-The main motivation for object oriented programming is to create more reusable code as this leads to less maintenance.
-The best results can be measured by the volume of reusable code which manifests itself by the elimination of as much boilerplate code as possible, thus enabling the developer to spend more time on the important code, the business rules.
+They fail to realise that what I am actually doing is following the same set of practices, but only when appropriate and using a different interpretation and a different implementation, one that, in my opinion, produces the best results.
+The main motivation for object oriented programming is to create more reusable code as this leads to less maintenance, so the best results can be measured by the volume of reusable code which manifests itself by the elimination of as much boilerplate code as possible, thus enabling the developer to spend more time on the important code, the business rules.
 If you read Write Only Business Logic: Eliminate Boilerplate you will see that, using my heretical interpretation of "best practices" I have eliminated 100% (yes, ONE HUNDRED PERCENT) of the boilerplate code.
 As far as I am aware there is no other framework that can achieve this level of reusability, so there is no other framework that can claim to be better.

 As an example I shall refer to an ERP Application which was written entirely using the RADICORE framework: